-The Company has elected the fair value option to account for the senior secured convertible note that was issued on June 22, 2023 and the convertible notes that were issued in October and November 2023 and record them at fair value with changes in fair value recorded in the Consolidated Statements of Operations and Comprehensive Loss.
+The Company has elected the fair value option to account for the senior secured convertible note that was issued on June 22, 2023 and the convertible notes that were issued in October and November 2023 with changes in fair value recorded in the Consolidated Statements of Operations and Comprehensive Loss.
 As a result of applying the fair value option, direct costs and fees related to the convertible notes are recognized in earnings as incurred and not deferred.
 Values are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires management to make judgments and consider factors specific to the liability.
 Considerable judgment is necessary to interpret market data and determine an estimated fair value.
 The use of different market assumptions or valuation methods may have a material effect on the estimated fair values.
-As of June 30, 2024, the Company has used a Monte Carlo simulation pricing model that factors in potential outcomes being consummated, such as the convertible notes being repaid in cash and the convertible notes being converted to common stock.
-All of these scenarios take into consideration the terms and conditions of the underlying convertible notes plus potential changes in the underlying value of the common stock.
-For the six months ended June 30, 2024, the Company recognized an unrealized loss of \$512,184 for the change in fair value of the notes and is included in the Consolidated Statements of Operations and Comprehensive Loss.
+As of September 30, 2024, the Company has used a Monte Carlo simulation pricing model that factors in potential outcomes being consummated, such as the convertible notes being converted to common stock.
+All of these scenarios take into consideration the terms and conditions of the underlying convertible notes being so f \$141,636 and \$400,921 for the change in fair value of the notes and is included in the Consolidated Statements of Operations and Comprehensive Loss.
 The Company believes accounting for the convertible notes at fair value better aligns the measurement methodologies of assets and liabilities, which may mitigate certain earnings volatility.